 Residence Hall Safety and Security:

 Locked 24 hours: All residence halls are locked 24 hours a day.
-Residents get in by using their card access “key.”
-Visitors can only gain entry by entering with a current resident hall student.
+Residents get in by using their room key.
+Visitors can only gain entry by entering with a current residence hall student.

 Security cameras: Video cameras are pointed at the entrance of every residence hall.

 Evening Availability: Student staff members (Resident Assistants) are on duty from 8pm-Midnight every night, and are on-call 24 hours a day (518-354-3313).
 They report anything unusual to the Associate Director of Residence Life & Housing, Emergency Availability, Campus Security or the Office of Student Life.

 Trained staff: The Associate Director of Residence Life & Housing is a professional staff member who lives and works in the residence hall complex, supervising all Resident Assistants and acting on behalf of the North Country Community College Association.
 The Associate Director is trained to handle many responsibilities including those related to safety, emergencies, and security.
 In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.